tanzirmehedi/eDySec/README.md

-## Replication Package - eDySec (Empirical Dynamic Security)
+# An Empirical Study of Deep Learning for Dynamic Behavioral Detection of Malicious Software Packages

-### An Empirical Study of Deep Learning for Dynamic Behavioral Detection of Malicious Software Packages
+**Replication Package — empiDySec (Empirical Dynamic Security)**

 ---